boyter/boyter.org/content/posts/how-i-built-my-own-index-for-searchcode.md

  - We want searches to return in 0.2 seconds so a 200 ms time budget with no cache (lower is better though)
  - Want to embed into searchcode itself to avoid those dreaded network calls
  - No stopwords
+ - Would be nice to get a spelling corrector in there too

 Constraints